Setting items for applying 3D rotation expressions

 The shifting procedure is performed before rotation.

-By changing this setting, the rotation can be expressed as floating forward or retracting backward from the center.
+By changing this setting, rotation can be expressed as floating forward or retracting backward from the center.

-A positive Offset in the Z direction gives the object the appearance of floating in the foreground.
+A positive offset in the Z direction gives the object the appearance of floating in the foreground.

-Conversely, a negative Offset in the Z direction gives the object the appearance of being pulled back.
+Conversely, a negative offset in the Z direction gives the object the appearance of being pulled back.

-Center of rotation set to center of object and Offset in Z direction is positive | Center of rotation set to center of object and Offset in Z direction is negative |
+When the center of rotation is set to the center of the object and the offset in the Z direction is positiveWhen the center of rotation is set to the center of the object and the offset in the Z direction is negative

 Perspective strength (3D rotation)

-Change in rightward keyforms as strength of parse is increased from 0 |
+Change in rightward keyform as the perspective strength is increased from 0 to larger.

 Angle range (3D rotation)